 Which Canadian province currently has the highest number of job vacancies?

-Ontario currently has the highest number of job vacancies, followed by other Canadian provinces, like Alberta, Quebec, and British Columbia.
-Ontario has a large and diverse economy with numerous job opportunities in key sectors, including technology, healthcare, finance, and manufacturing.
-Ontario has an average annual salary ranging from $55,524 to $75,000, depending on the job role, city, occupation, and industry.
+Ontario currently has the highest number of job vacancies in Canada, followed by provinces such as Alberta, Quebec, and British Columbia.
+Ontario’s large and diverse economy supports strong employment opportunities across technology, healthcare, finance, and manufacturing.
+Average annual salaries in Ontario range from approximately $55,524 to $75,000, depending on the job role, industry, and city.

 Why does Ontario have the highest number of job vacancies in Canada?